Links (external links open in a new window)

 Manufacturer: AWF, Arnold Wiigs Fabrikker, Halden, Norway.

 Other versions: This lamp is model 5764/100.
-Presumably smaller lamps with a lower wattage were also made.
+Presumably smaller lamps of this Arnold Wiigs Fabrikker flush mount with a lower wattage exists.

-This lamp is made of some early plastic, it is not acrylic.
-The brass screws have no use whatsoever.
+This lamp is made of some early plastic or some acrylic.
+It is hard to tell.
+The brass ball screws have no use whatsoever.
 They are only decorative.